12 Common Issues with Privacy Policies

 10. Hiding the terms

-If your business has privacy obligations, you should share how you meet those obligations with the people whose data you collect.
+When your business has privacy obligations, you should share how you meet those obligations with the people whose data you collect.
 So, if you have employees, you should have an employment policy around how you manage their personal information.

-If you have customers, you should have a policy about how you manage their personal information and what you do with it.
+With regard to your customers, you should have a policy about how you manage their personal information and what you do with it.

 A link to a blank page is not helpful.